Jewish Motorcyclists Alliance

-Jewish Motorcyclists Alliance (JMA) is an umbrella organization for Jewish motorcycle clubs.
+Jewish Motorcyclists Alliance (JMA) is an umbrella organization of Jewish motorcycle clubs.

 The JMA's affiliate clubs consist of independent motorcycle riding clubs with JMA membership criteria.
 A member club designates a representative to serve on the JMA Council.

 The JMA is the home of Jewish motorcyclists from around the world.
-The JMA is a worldwide association of Jewish motorcycle clubs that upon its formation included organized groups in the United States, Canada, Israel, England and Australia, representing over 2,500 Jewish motorcycle enthusiasts.
+The JMA is an association of Jewish motorcycle clubs that upon its formation included organized groups in the United States, Canada, Israel, England and Australia, representing over 2,500 Jewish motorcycle enthusiasts.
 The common thread is the religion; however membership or admittance to the member clubs is not dictated by faith or brand of motorcycle: riders of any denomination or brand of bike are welcome.

 History

 A meeting was set up by King Ken of the Semites On Bikes and Scott Wynn of the Chai Riders.
 The original meeting took place at Mike's Famous Harley Davidson in Delaware on October 3, 2004.
-Five of those original clubs made the meeting.
-There was a total of 69 bikes and about 100 people.
+Several bike clubs attended the meeting which had a total of 69 bikes and about 100 people.
 Although it was planned as just a "Meet and Greet", from that meeting grew the concept of the first Ride to Remember, honoring the anniversary of the freedom from the death camps in Europe.
 The Ride to Remember took place in Washington, DC, in May 2005 under the auspices of the newly named Jewish Motorcyclists Alliance (JMA).
 Five of the six original clubs were the founding members of the JMA.
-The founding members are Chai Riders, Hillel's Angels, King David Bikers, Tribe (Washington D.C.), and Yidden On Wheels.
+The founding member clubs were Chai Riders, Hillel's Angels, King David Bikers, Tribe (Washington D.C.), and Yidden On Wheels.

 At that time, JMA had a name and people got together under the label, but there was no formal organization.
 During the early part of 2006, six new clubs joined the original five, with the addition of Tribe MC (Seattle) The Sabra Riders (Atlanta), The Chai Riders (Detroit), The Chaiway Riders (Chicago), Or Tikva (Chicago), and YOW (Australia).
 The JMA also became formally organized: a Charter & By-laws were instituted so that conduct of JMA business for current and future members would be guided by rules.
 To date, there are 44 registered clubs affiliated with the JMA and several more in the planning stage.

 Ride to Remember

 The Ride to Remember (R2R) has become the de facto defining event for the JMA and will occur annually at a venue to be selected by the JMA’s governing council.
+In addition to the Ride to Remember, get togethers known as "Meet and Greets" are often held throughout the year and sponsored by host clubs.